 Lining materials shall be sloped one-fourth unit vertical in 12 units horizontal (2-percent slope) to weep holes in the subdrain by means of a smooth, solidly formed subbase, shall be properly recessed and fastened to approved backing so as not to occupy the space required for the wall covering, and shall not be nailed or perforated at any point less than 1 inch (25.4 mm) above the finished threshold.

 Lead and copper linings shall be insulated from conducting substances other than the connecting drain by 15-pound (6.80 kg) asphalt felt or its equivalent.
 Sheet lead liners shall weigh not less than 4 pounds per square foot (19.5 kg/m2).
 Sheet copper liners shall weigh not less than 12 ounces per square foot (3.7 kg/m2).
 Joints in lead and copper pans or liners shall be burned or silver brazed, respectively.
-Joints in plastic liner materials shall be joined in accordance with the manufacturer’s instructions.
+Joints in plastic liner materials shall be jointed per the manufacturer’s instructions.

 An approved flanged drain shall be installed with shower subpans or linings.
 The flange shall be placed flush with the subbase and be equipped with a clamping ring or other device to make a water-tight connection between the lining and the drain.
 The flange shall have weep holes into the drain.

-Walls in shower compartments and walls above bathtubs that have a wall-mounted showerhead shall be finished in accordance with Section R307.2.
+Shower walls shall be finished in accordance with Section R307.2.

 Lavatories shall have waste outlets not less than 11/4 inch (32 mm) in diameter.
 A strainer, pop-up stopper, crossbar or other device shall be provided to restrict the clear opening of the waste outlet.

 P2711.4 Movable lavatory systems.